-(hereinafter "Complaint" or "FAC") sets forth Hyatt's claims with sufficient but not exhaustive detail.
+3Consistent with Nevada's notice pleading rules, Hyatt's First Amended Complaint (hereinafter "Complaint" or "FAC") sets forth Hyatt's claims with sufficient but not exhaustive detail.
 The following narrative adds detail to the Complaint's allegations.
 All of these additional factual allegations must be accepted as true for this Rule 12(c) motion because, if necessary, Hyatt could amend his Complaint to include these details.
-Hyatt has already developed substantial additional evidentiary support for such facts in the limited discovery conducted so far.
+Hyatt has already developed substantial became the subject of a flurry of media and public attention in California.
+Despite his accomplishment in obtaining these patents after 20 years of struggle, Hyatt had been victimized in California by thefts of his intellectual property, by a continuing string of personal harassments in California courts, and by a personal tragedy - the murder of his son, the perpetrator of which was never brought to justice by California authorities.

-HUTCHISON & STEFFEN

-LAKES BUSINESS PARK

-BB31 W. SAHARA AVENUE

-LAS VEGAS, NV 89117
+HUTCHISON & STEFFEN LAKES BUSINESS PARK 8831 W. SAHARA AVENUE LAS VEGAS, NV 89117 (702) 385-2500 FAX (702) 385-2088

-(702) 385-2500

-FAX (702) 385-2086